DespoTron/50projects/README.md

 # 50 Projects in 50 days or less
 <p>Following along with Brad Traversy and Florin Pop on Udemy.
-Solidifying my understanding of HTML, CSS, and Javascript</p>
+Sharpening my understanding of HTML, CSS, and Javascript</p>
 <p>This is a purely project-based course.
 This course includes 50 mini projects in HTML, CSS & Javascript that relate to the DOM (Document Object Model).

 # Following Projects that will be created: